pdoehle/swc-notes/ecology-sql.md

 FROM surveys;
 ```

-> **Challenge:** Find the distinct years in which measurements were taken for the the surveys.
+> **Question:** Find the distinct years in which measurements were taken for the surveys.
 > **Answer:** `SELECT DISTINCT year FROM surveys;`

 ## Calculated Values